Delayed Accident Injuries

 Typically, when you’ve been injured in a car accident, you feel the injuries almost immediately and seek medical attention.
-However, it is not unusual for car accident victims to experience pain from their injuries hours, days, or even weeks after an accident.
+However, it is not unusual for Florida car accident victims to experience pain from their injuries hours, days, or even weeks after an accident.
 Regardless of whether you feel you’ve been injured in an accident, it is important to seek medical treatment as soon as possible because some accident injuries don’t manifest immediately.
 Common delayed accident injuries include:

 A concussion is a type of traumatic brain injury that occurs when a blow or jolt to the head causes the brain to bounce against the skull.
 A victim can sustain a concussion even if they haven’t been hit in the head.
 The sudden momentum caused by a collision can cause someone’s neck and head to jerk back suddenly and lead to the brain hitting the skull.
 Someone does not need to be knocked unconscious in order to have a concussion.
 Concussion symptoms include headache, disorientation, sensitivity to lights and sound, irritability, and sleep disturbances.
 While most people with concussions recover fairly quickly, concussions can lead to serious long-term complications.